 United States District Court for the Northern District of Illinois

 Trial Bar of the United States District Court for the Northern District of Illinois

 United States District Court for the Central District of Illinois

 United States District Court for the Western District of Michigan

 United States District Court for the Eastern District of Wisconsin

 Speaker, The Insurance Defense Professional’s Guide to Bankruptcy, 2017 PLUS Management Liability Symposium

-American Bar Association, Section of Litigation, Tort and Insurance Practice Section, Fidelity and Surety Law, Insurance Coverage Litigation, Professional Liability Insurance, Insurance Institute Task Force, Cybersecurity and Data Privacy
+American Bar Association, Section of Litigation, Tort and Insurance Practice Section, Insurance Coverage Litigation, Pretrial Practice and Discovery, Trial Practice, Professional Liability Insurance, Insurance Institute Task Force, Cybersecurity and Data Privacy